 Step #4 (optional)

-If you want some elastic at the wrist, then you can at this point sew some elastic along the wrist (test for you length) to the inside piece.
+If you want some elastic at the wrist, then you can add it at this point sew some elastic along the wrist cuff (test for your length) to the inside piece.
 I find that a snug fit is just as good…

 Easing the outside to match the length with the inside (slight difference in length for comfort of bending the hand) and sew around the outside.
-The seam allowance can be adjusted for slight size variation.
+The seam allowance can be adjusted to make the mittens smaller or larger.

-After sewing at the seam allowance (about 1/4″) it is easier to then cut to a small even edge.
+After sewing at the seam allowance (about 1/4″) it is easier to then cut to a small thin even edge.
+When the wool is well felted the edges do not unravel.

-Good job making your first mitten!
+Good job making your first pair of mittens!
 Note the inside seam of the thumb is towards the inside.
 You could have all the seams inside if you prefer, you will then feel them with your fingers though.

 Step #6 Embellishments

 Since these will definitely look handmade why not embellish them even more.
-A simple blanket stitch around the outside with a winter white wool yarn is perfect.
+A simple blanket stitch around the outside with a winter white wool yarn is perfect finished edge.
 I can imagine these with additional crocheted stitches at the wrist as well, or add some crewel stitching to the outside of the hand.
+I have also used this pattern to make lined mittens with a sweater-knit cuff attached – feel free to be creative.

 But don’t stop there!
 Make more mittens of all kinds… Reuse those old leather coats as they can be sewn nicely with a home sewing machine.
 In that case you may use the pattern with a slightly bigger seam allowance to make a liner as well.